Jess-Vannatter/Election_Analysis/README.md

                 largest_vote_count = county_vote_count
          ```

-    * Below is a breakdown of the number of votes for each candidate and the percentage of the total votes each candidate received.The code below the data was used to obtain this information, where ```candidate_name = row[3]``` was the main variable used to track this data. [(PyPoll_Challenge.py)](https://github.com/Jess-Vannatter/Election_Analysis/blob/main/PyPoll_Challenge.py).
+    * Below is a breakdown of the number of votes for each candidate and the percentage of the total votes each candidate received.
+The code below the data was used to obtain this information, where ```candidate_name = row[3]``` was the main variable used to track this data. [(PyPoll_Challenge.py)](https://github.com/Jess-Vannatter/Election_Analysis/blob/main/PyPoll_Challenge.py).

         * Charles Casper Stockham: 23.0% (85,213)
         * Diana DeGette: 73.8% (272,892)